Conformal mappings in perturbative QCD: Properties of the expansions based on conformal mappings

-For the non-power expansion functions ${\cal W}_{n}(a)$ defined in (\ref{eq:Wn}) one expects a more complex structure in the $a$ plane, even after the regularization of the integral by the PV prescription.
-In \cite{Caprini:2001mn} it was shown that the functions ${\cal W}_{n}(a)$ are analytic functions of real type, i.e. they satisfy the Schwarz reflection property ${\cal W}_{n}(a^*)= ({\cal W}_{n}(a))^*$, in the whole complex $a$ plane, except for a cut along the real negative axis $a<0$ and an essential singularity at $a=0$.
+For the non-power expansion functions ${\cal W}_{n}(a)$ defined in (\ref{eq:Wn}), one expects a more complex structure in the $a$ plane, even after the regularization of the integral by the PV prescription.
+In \cite{Caprini:2001mn} it was shown, in the particular case of the Adler function, that ${\cal W}_{n}(a)$ are analytic functions of real type, i.e. they satisfy the Schwarz reflection property ${\cal W}_{n}(a^*)= ({\cal W}_{n}(a))^*$, in the whole complex $a$ plane, except for a cut along the real negative axis $a<0$ and an essential singularity at $a=0$.
 Therefore, the expansion (\ref{eq:cW}), even if truncated at a finite order, exhibits a feature of the full correlator, namely its singularity at the origin of the $a$ plane.
-One can show that the expansion functions $\widetilde {\cal W}_{n}(a)$ defined in (\ref{eq:Wntilde}) have similar properties.
+The expansion functions $\widetilde {\cal W}_{n}(a)$ defined in (\ref{eq:Wntilde}) have similar properties.

 Since the expansion functions have singularities at $a=0$, their Taylor expansions around the origin will be divergent series.
 By applying Watson's lemma \cite{Watson},\cite{Jeff}, it was shown in \cite{Caprini:2001mn} that ${\cal W}_{n}(a)$ can be expressed as \beq _{n}(a) = \sum\limits_{k=n}^N \xi_k^{(n)} k!\, a^k + M_n (N+1)!\, a^{N+1} + O\left({\rm e}^{-\frac{X}{ a}}\right), \eeq where $N$ is a positive integer, $M_n$ is independent of $N$, $X$ is an arbitrary positive parameter less than 1 and $\xi_k^{(n)}$ are defined by the Taylor expansions